TheLastRar/CLR-DEV9/CLR_DEV9_LINUX/LinuxBuild.md

 Create a folder called `coreclr` in the parent of PCSX2's inis directory (Typically `~/.config/PCSX2/`)

-copy the contents of `git/coreclr/bin/Product/Linux.x86.<Debug/Release>/` into the folder you just created. copy all .so files in `git/corefx/bin/Product/Linux.x86.<Debug/Release>/native/` into the folder you just created. copy all .dll files in `git/corefx/bin/runtime/netcoreapp-Linux-<Debug/Release>-x64/` into the folder you just created.
+Copy the contents of `git/coreclr/bin/Product/Linux.x86.<Debug/Release>/` into the folder you just created.

+Copy all .so files in `git/corefx/bin/Product/Linux.x86.<Debug/Release>/native/` into the folder you just created.

+Copy all .dll files in `git/corefx/bin/runtime/netcoreapp-Linux-<Debug/Release>-x64/` into the folder you just created.

 The plugin should now be ready to use.